Samsung's QLED screens may be the TV tech to rule them all

-Samsung has unveiled a new line of TVs, dubbed the QLED range.
+Samsung has unveiled a new line of TVs, dubbed the QLED range at CES 2017

 QLED refers to Quantum Dot LEDs.
 Quantum Dot technology itself isn't new – Samsung and other companies have been using it for the last few years, but with the QLED series, Samsung has wrapped Quantum Dots in a new metal alloy, which leads to better brightness, colour and viewing angles.